V-Vivek/Docker/Creating your own Docker images.md

 - Ubuntu image -> When the shell is closed

 ## Overriding the default start command
+Overriding the start command of an image has many uses.
+One of them is testing or debugging something in an image that already has a start command with a specific use case.
 - Startring an image with a custom start command
 ```
 docker run <image> <shell-command>